 If you suspect a Nucynta overdose is occurring, please call 911 and seek immediate emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Tapentadol overdose can be fatal, and symptoms may include extreme drowsiness, blurred vision, confusion, vomiting, cold and clammy skin, weak pulse, shallow breathing, slow heartbeat, drowsiness or fainting and even death.

-Interactions with alcohol and other depressants (sedatives, hypnotics, tranquilizers) and other opioids may result in overdose and should be avoided.
+Interactions with alcohol and other depressants (sedatives, hypnotics, tranquilizers) and other opioids may result in overdose.

 Withdrawal symptoms may occur if NUCYNTA® is discontinued abruptly.